 Sometimes you can clear a clog in metal pipes by simply emptying a kettle of boiling water down the drain, a little at a time.
-You can pour the water down the drain without removing the drain cover.
+You can pour the water down the drain without removing the shower drain cover.

 Do not pour boiling water down PVC pipes, which can be damaged by the heat.
 This simple fix may or may not work, but it's worth a try.
 After the boiling water goes down the drain, run some water in the shower to see if the clog has cleared.